The Team

 Core Team

-Emma Adams is a playwright, screenwriter and dramaturge from Bradford.
+Emma is a playwright, screenwriter and dramaturge from Bradford.
 Her writing ranges between dark political satire for adults and adventure comedy for children.
 She’s written plays to be performed in houses, swimming pools and graveyards (as well as on stages).
 Emma has worked with Red Ladder, Slung Low, Chris Goode, West Yorkshire Playhouse, Theatre 503, Freedom Studios, Ovalhouse and Paines Plough.
 Three of her plays have toured nationally and two (Ugly and Animals) are published by Oberon books.
 (Photo credit: Lizzie Coombes)

 Katie Hale